Eunha Chang

 Based in NY and Seoul

 Eunha Chang is a curator, writer, and art historian.
-Currently a Fulbright Scholar and PhD student in Art History at Binghamton University, her research spans contemporary art and queer/feminist practices from the 1970s to the present in Asia and beyond.
+Currently a Fulbright Scholar and PhD student in Art History at Binghamton University, her research spans contemporary art, technology and their theories.
 Chang holds an MA in Contemporary Art Theory from Goldsmiths, University of London, where she graduated with distinction.
-She has worked at international art institutions, including the Istanbul Biennial, the National Museum of Modern and Contemporary Art, Korea (MMCA), and the Seoul Museum of Art (SeMA).
-Her projects have been supported by Arts Council Korea (ARKO), DutchCulture, the Seoul Museum of Art, and the Korea Foundation for International Cultural Exchange (KOFICE), among others.
+Her projects have been supported by Arts Council Korea (ARKO), DutchCulture, the Seoul Museum of Art (SeMA) and the Korea Foundation for International Cultural Exchange (KOFICE), among others.

 Her exhibitions include Yehwan Song: The Internet Barnacles (2025, G Gallery, Seoul); Sad Captions: Everything Has Been Washed Away; I Can Only Write ‘Sad’… (2024, SeMA Seoul); Convening the Untitleds (2023–2024, SeMA, Seoul); Autophagy: Eating in Its Destructive and Creative Nature (2022–2023, de Appel & Beautiful Soup, Amsterdam); Invasive Species Behind the Notoriety: Multi-directional Narratives for Abundant Futures (2021, National Asia Culture Center, Gwangju); and Portals, Teleportation (2021, Ankara House & Büyükdere35 Art Gallery, Seoul and Istanbul) among many.